Years ago, you made it through the trials and tribulations of gingerly introducing a new baby to their older sibling.

 Sibling rivalry rears its ugly head!
 What can you do?

-In most cases, you have nothing to worry about, but you are in for another test of your parenting skills because your toddler is probably jealous.
+You have nothing to worry about in most cases, but you are in for another test of your parenting skills because your toddler is probably jealous.

 Nobody said bringing up a toddler would be easy, right?